Applying for financial aid

 Applying for financial aid can be confusing, even intimidating for some families.
 Our financial services staff will try to make it as understandable and easy as possible—please contact us with any questions or concerns you have.

 Also, be patient.
-100% of Northwestern students receive financial aid, so don’t make any decisions about where you’ll attend college until you’ve got all your information and can make a true comparison of real college costs.
+99% of Northwestern students receive financial aid, so don’t make any decisions about where you’ll attend college until you’ve got all your information and can make a true comparison of real college costs.
+If it's possible you could quality for an athletic, music or theatre scholarship, talk to the appropriate coach or professor and complete any necessary applications or auditions before financial aid packages are awarded.

 The steps below will take you through the financial aid application process.
 (If you believe you have extenuating circumstances that may affect your financial aid eligibility, you may provide that information to the financial aid office for consideration.
 All appeals must be submitted in writing and will be reviewed by the financial aid director.
 Some circumstances may require you to file a Professional Judgment Request.)
 Again, don’t hesitate to contact us if you have questions.